aws-samples/msk-powered-financial-data-feed/README.md

 5. Generate an **API KEY ID** and a **Secret Key**

-6. Export them to the following environment variables.
+6. Log in using ssh to the **provider instance**  and export Alpaca credentials to the following environment variables.

     ```
     export APCA_API_KEY_ID="<API KEY ID>"
     export APCA_API_SECRET_KEY="<Secret Key>"
     ```

-7. Log in using ssh to the **provider instance** and create the following topics.
+7. On the **provider instance**, create the following topics.

     ```
     kfeed -c trade